 - Our programs are flexible so people can continue to work (or look for work) while participating in a literacy program.

-Our agencies should also link with other community stakeholders who may be able to provide needed services.
+Agencies should continue their excellent service coordination with other community stakeholders who may be able to provide needed services.
+These relationships are extremely important to learner being referred to appropriate services.

 ABC Life Literacy’S “Why Aren’t They Calling?”
 Study

-In 2002, ABC Life Literacy Canada released a second national study called “Why Aren’t They Calling?
+In 2002, ABC Life Literacy Canada released a national study called “Why Aren’t They Calling?
 Nonparticipation in Literacy and Upgrading Programs.”
 This publication was written by Ellen Long and Leanne Taylor.
 For this groundbreaking study, researchers contacted 866 Canadians who had not completed high school and who had never enrolled in a literacy program.
 Research highlights are used with permission.
 You can see this document here.
+While the study was done quite some ago, we still hear these reasons today.

 ABC Life Literacy found that close to 60% of those interviewed had thought about upgrading.
 However, only 20% thought they will actually take a program in the next five years.
 Program awareness was reasonably high with 59% being aware of literacy programs in their communities.
 The desire to gain or keep a job was a clear motivator and work-related reasons were most frequently cited as reasons for thinking about taking a program, especially among younger adults.
 Work conflicts, family, and lack of interest were the most commonly cited reasons for not upgrading.